 Abby has been working to support individuals with communication difficulties and their families since 2012.
 She has many years of experience working with children, including as an in-home behavioral instructor for children with autism spectrum disorder (ASD), preschool teacher for the inclusion preschool program, Alexa's PLAYC at Rady’s, that specializes in providing early education to children with ASD, and program coordinator for a preschool-based early language intervention research project.
 Abby earned her Master of Arts in Speech, Language, and Hearing Sciences from San Diego State University in 2018.
 She is passionate about supporting individuals of all ages and abilities to effectively communicate their ideas, wants, and feelings to those around them.
 In her free time, Abby enjoys hiking, baking, eating breakfast food, and spending time with her husband and pets.

-Sarah Erline has worked for more than 14 years in the field of Speech and Language Pathology working with people of all ages.
-She has worked all over the world after earning her M.A. from San Diego State University.
-She worked for Crimson Center in El Centro and was instrumental in the development of a unique SLP program which served the needs of the community.
-Sarah’s life has recently come full circle and she has returned to stay in San Diego.
+Sarah Erline has provided speech-language pathology for more than 14 years with people of all ages.
+She worked all over the world after earning her M.A. from San Diego State University in 2005.
+She was instrumental in the development of Crimson Center for Speech & Language in El Centro, which served the unique needs of that community.
+Sarah’s life has come full circle and she has returned from Japan to stay in San Diego.
 Providing early intervention is her preferred setting because, in part, it allows her to work collaboratively with children and their caregivers in their home environment.
-She is coordinating TERI Crimson’s new early start in-home program.
-Sarah completed PROMPT training in April 2019 and she is very eager to work with TERI Crimson and their families!!!
+She has developed TERI Crimson’s early start in-home program, as well as a grant-funded pilot project for children over the age of three diagnosed with autism whose families had difficulty accessing clinic-based treatment.
+Sarah is PROMPT trained and is passionate about her work with TERI Crimson and their families!!!